Updated 26 April 2022

 Behind every good business is a great entrepreneur.
 But behind them, you’ll usually find an expert accountant.
+Accounting helps a business stay in full control of its finances, while minimising business tax and other overheads.
 People with the talent for running a business may not have the knowhow or the appetite for also handling the accounts – and they certainly won’t have the time.
-So that’s where your accountant comes in.

 When your business has grown beyond a certain size, it is good sense to hire a specialist to handle the accounting, so that you can focus on running things.
 However, a good accountant can do far more than just free up your time.
 Businesses that hire good accountants often benefit from a wide range of other services too, which help to save money, reduce risk, comply with regulation, manage growth and plan ahead.
 As a business owner, most of your big decisions will have a financial dimension, so it only good sense to discuss them with your accountant first.